Boyyey/neuroforge/readme.md

 **NeuroForge** - Where theoretical excellence meets engineering perfection.

-*"I don't always write neural networks, but when I do, I prefer C."* - The Most Interesting Programmer in the World
+*"I don't always write neural networks, but when I do, I prefer C."*